form3tech-oss/platform-interview/README.md

 │   ├── main.tf

 ```
-1. The `tf\main.tf` is the sole focus of this test.
+1. The `tf/main.tf` is the sole focus of this test.
-1. The `Vagrantfile` and `docker-compose.yml` is used to bootstrap this sample application and can be ignored.
+2. The `scripts/run.sh` and `docker-compose.yml` is used to bootstrap this sample application.
-1. The `services` code is used to simulate a micro services architecture that connects to vault to retrieve database credentials.
+3. The `services` code is used to simulate a micro-services architecture that connects to vault to retrieve database credentials.
 The code and method of connecting to vault can be ignored for the purposes of this test.

 ## 👟 Running the sample application
-- make sure you have installed the [vagrant prerequisites](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index#prerequisites)
+- install [Multipass](https://multipass.run/install) for your operating system
-- in a terminal execute `vagrant up`
+- in a terminal execute `make clean launch`
-- once the vagrant image has started you should see a successful terraform apply:
+- once the image has started you should see a successful terraform apply:
 ```
 default: vault_audit.audit_dev: Creation complete after 0s [id=file]
     default: vault_generic_endpoint.account_production: Creation complete after 0s [id=auth/userpass/users/account-production]